Headphones

 Neither a classic earbud nor a full-size over-ear, this wraparound design requires careful storage.
 The OpenRun Pro 2 come with a semi-rigid case that’s a bit larger than a typical earbud charging case, so it’s best carried in a bag rather than a pocket.
 You can also wear them around your neck while not listening; since they don’t block your ears, that’s rarely uncomfortable.
 Shokz offers two frame sizes (Mini and Standard) and three colour options: Black, Orange, and a White special edition (in collaboration with Eliud Kipchoge).

-Our Experience with the OpenRun Pro 2
+the observed result with the OpenRun Pro 2

 Managing Expectations